Services Icon

 Disorders related to food consumption, including binge eating disorder, bulimia nervosa, and others, are often tied to disruptions in reward-based regulation.
 These conditions are not simply about food intake but involve emotional and neurological factors.

 Foods high in sugar, fat, and salt stimulate dopamine release, creating strong feelings of satisfaction.
-Overeating these types of food can lead to tolerance, where more is required to feel the same reward.
+Food addiction can develop when overeating high-reward foods leads to tolerance, requiring more to feel the same satisfaction.
 This results in cycles of compulsive eating.

 A 2010 report by Nicholas T. Bello and Andras Hajnal concluded that dopamine plays a critical role in reinforcing these behaviors.
 Continuous overstimulation of dopamine systems weakens the neurotransmitter’s effectiveness, contributing to the progression of disordered eating.